top of page

 Paranoid

-Clinical Definition: Paranoia involves irrational, excessive mistrust or suspicion, often seen in disorders like paranoid personality disorder or schizophrenia.
-It includes persistent beliefs of being persecuted or harmed without evidence.
+Clinical Definition: Paranoia is when someone has irrational and excessive mistrust or suspicion.
+It often appears in conditions like paranoid personality disorders or schizophrenia, but not exclusively.
+It includes persistent beliefs of being persecuted or harmed without or despite evidence.

-Common Misuse: Used to describe mild or justified suspicion, caution, or nervousness in everyday situations.
+Common Misuse: This term is often used for mild or justified feelings like suspicion, caution, or worry in daily life.

 Example of Misuse: "I’m paranoid my boss is mad at me because she didn’t smile today."
 (This likely describes normal worry, not clinical paranoia.)